yangtianfu01/learngit/readme.txt

-Git is a distributed version control system.
+gitgGit is a distributed version control system.
 Git is free software.

 add  something